A GREAT DAY OUT IN SEAHAM

 An accessible park and ride service will be in operation for visitors which will run between Spectrum Business Park (SR7 7TT) and the town centre.

-Buses will depart from the Business Park from 9.30am on Saturday and Sunday, and the last return bus will depart from bus stop opposite Seaham Sea Angling Club at the top of the Harbour road at 5.30pm on Saturday and 4.30pm on Sunday.
-Return tickets cost £2 for adults, 50 pence for children aged five to 15 years old and are free for those under five.
+Buses will depart from the Business Park from 9.30am on Saturday and Sunday, and the last return bus will depart from bus stop opposite Seaham Sea Angling Club on the A182 opposite the junction with South Terrace at 5.30pm on Saturday and 4.30pm on Sunday.
+Return tickets cost £2.50 for adults, 50 pence for children aged five to 15 years old and are free for those under five.

 Town centre car parks will be open, but they may be busy and drivers should be aware of diversions due to road closures for the event.